Last Updated on July 15, 2021

 My Rating: 4.5 out of 5 stars

 Sunblock and sweat run into my eyes as I trudge through a harsh, unearthly landscape.
 Ahead, the trail is fading away and a blast furnace sun beats down.
 A whisper of self-doubt reminds me that I’m completely alone in the middle of the driest desert in the world.
-I take a slow, deep breath and scan the horizon for San Bartolo, a once-thriving village that dissolved into rubble more than a century ago.
+I take a slow, deep breath and scan the horizon for San Bartolo, a once-thriving village that fell into rubble more than a century ago.

 When I started this hike, I had absolutely no idea what I was getting into.